wrightway12/CV/README.md

 **Front-end web developer**
 _February 2011 - Present_

 Duties and skills as front-end developer were diverse and not limited to development.
 Day-to-day activities range from building websites according to a provided designs and integrating them with a CMS; managing clients expectations and supervising the development side of the project life cycling.
-Other skils and duties include:
+Other skills and duties include:

 - PSD/AI to HTML
 - CMS Integration (WordPress & Laravel)